- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

 Getaway comes with ten content block types: Hero, Booking Search, Feature, Gallery, Inventory, Featured Item, Call to Action, Testimonials, Categories Header and Inventories Header.
 Some blocks are specific to certain pages only, like the category and inventory header blocks which are only available on their respective pages.
 However, most block types are available throughout the theme.
 Just hover over a block to reveal your menu options and click Switch Block Type to see which blocks are available in that location.

 The first block on your homepage, the hero block, is comprised of several customizable components.
 These are a full-width image, headline, subheading, and a call to action.
 As an important focal point, the hero block can not be switched to another block type.
 We recommend your hero image has a minimum width of 1920px and a minimum height of 1080px to ensure clarity on larger screens.

-The booking search block is available on the home, inventory and category pages, allowing customers to search your inventory by specific dates, filtering out any items that are unavailable.
+The booking search block is available on the home, inventory, and category pages, allowing customers to search your inventory by specific dates, filtering out any items or products that are unavailable.
 The block editor gives you the option to customize the button text.

 The feature block allows you to add up to two alternating “Features” with an image, title, description, and customized link.
 As well, the block itself can be given an optional headline and subheading which will appear centered above the block.